The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Method

 \section{Method}

-Our pilot error analysis reveals (Section~\ref{sec:error_analysis}) that LLMs always conduct token-level matching between two sentences and overlook the semantics that truly convey the relation.
-To address this gap, we design a framework loosely inspired by cognitive science \citep{kintsch1988role} to guide LLMs in analyzing core relations verbalized in natural language sentences.
+Our pilot experiments (\S~\ref{sec:error_analysis}) reveal that LLMs always conduct token-level matching between two sentences and overlook the semantics that truly convey the relation.
+To address this gap, we design a framework loosely inspired by cognitive science.